rstanchak/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3.3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the 10th code cell of the ipython notebook.

 My final model consisted of the following layers: